How to Prepare for First Placement: Tips for Foster Parents

 Opening your home to children in foster care and adoption is an adjustment for everyone in the family, including your kids at home.
 You must prepare them for what to expect and check on them.

-Adjustments might come easy for some children in group homes, while others might take longer to get used to the new situation.
-Listen to their questions, give them some books on fostering, or talk to them about the child welfare process.
+Adjustments might come easily for some children in group homes, while others might take longer to get used to the new situation.
+Listen to their questions, offer them some books on fostering, or discuss the child welfare process with them.
 The more your children know what to expect, the easier it will be for them to adjust to being away from their biological parents.

 If your kids are young, they may need to learn more about sharing.
 Tell them about their new role to help them feel like they're a part of the process.
 Including them can help your kids feel more connected and involved.

-If your children are older, you can tell them about what you've learned in foster parent training.
+If your children are older, you can share with them what you've learned from foster parent training.
 Talk to them early to give them plenty of time to adjust to the news.

 What to Buy to Prepare for Fostering?

 It's exciting to think about welcoming a new child into your home.
-However, going overboard and buying everything simultaneously to fit them at home is also easy.
+However, going overboard and buying everything at once to fit it at home is also easy.

 Please start with the basics and let your foster child decide once they arrive.
 For example, they can tell you their favorite color or themes they like.
 That way, you can shop with them and make their room more personal.